atsepkov/awesome-awesome-wm/README.md

 - [Basic Calendar](https://github.com/cdump/awesome-calendar) - Simple, but pretty calendar.
 - [Calendar w/ TODO](https://github.com/alexander-yakushev/Orglendar) - (orglendar) A calendar + to-do list for awesome that reads entries from a .org file (I have a cronjob dumping my Google Calendar to that file) (Lua).
 - [Pomodoro Timer](https://github.com/optama/awmodoro) - Hides clutter from the screen for 25 mins, replacing it with a progress bar (Lua).
+- [awesome-scratch](https://github.com/proteansec/awesome-scratch) - A stashing area for window to declutter the workspace and easily recall programs, doesn't seem to be actively maintained

 ## Other
 - [tmux integration to manage terminal sessions](https://github.com/wheatdog/awesome-termgrp)
+- [treesome](https://github.com/RobSis/treesome) - no longer maintained, a utility for splitting workspace in a manner similar to TMUX

 ## Wanted
 - Widgets for CPU monitoring, polished mail integration.